-GC0156: Combined Grid Code/Distribution Code Workgroup - Implementation of Electricity System Restoration Standard
+GC0156: Combined Grid Code/Distribution Code Workgroup - Facilitating of Electricity System Restoration Standard

 Responsibilities

-The combined Workgroup is responsible for assisting the Grid Code Review Panel and Distribution Code Review Panel in the evaluation of this Grid Code and Distribution Code Modification Proposal Implementation of Electricity System Restoration Standard raised by Sade Adenola and Tony Johnson of the National Grid Electricity System Operator (NGESO) at the Panel meeting on 24 February 2022.
+The combined Workgroup is responsible for assisting the Grid Code Review Panel and Distribution Code Review Panel in the evaluation of this Grid Code and Distribution Code Modification Proposal Facilitation of the Electricity System Restoration Standard raised by Sade Adenola and Tony Johnson of the National Grid Electricity System Operator (NGESO) at the Panel meeting on 24 February 2022.
 The proposal must be evaluated to consider whether it better facilitates achievement of the Applicable Grid Code and Distribution Code Objectives.

 Applicable Grid Code Objectives